- The Crypto Fire

 The Barter System and How Goods Became Currency

-In the beginning, people didn’t have money at all.
+In the earliest chapter of the evolution of money, people didn’t have money at all.
 Instead, they exchanged goods and services directly.
 If you were a farmer and wanted shoes, you would trade your crops for them - this is called the barter system.

 But bartering had its problems.
 What if the shoemaker didn’t need your crops?
 Or what if you didn’t have enough to trade?
 This is where money came in.
 In ancient times, people started using objects like seashells, livestock, and precious metals as a kind of currency.

-The real game-changer came with the introduction of coins made from metals like gold and silver.
+The real game-changer in the history of money came with the introduction of coins made from metals like gold and silver.
 Coins made trade easier because they were universally accepted, and they didn’t require people to weigh and test them every time they wanted to make a transaction.
 Coins were valuable because they were made of precious metals, and that gave them inherent worth.

 Paper and Gold Changing the Way We Use Money